tahonermann/text_view/README.md

 - [References](#references)

 # Overview
+[C++11][ISO/IEC 14882:2011] added support for new character types ([N2249]) and Unicode string literals ([N2442]), but neither [C++11][ISO/IEC 14882:2011], nor
+more recent standards have provided means of efficiently and conveniently enumerating code points in Unicode or legacy encodings.
+While it is possible to implement such enumeration using interfaces provided in the standard `<codecvt>` library, doing to is awkward, requires that text be provided as pointers to contiguous memory, and ineffient due to virtual function call overhead (__examples and data required to back up these assertions__).

 [Text_view] provides iterator and range based interfaces for encoding and decoding strings in a variety of character encodings.
-The interface is intended to support all modern and legacy character encodings, though implementations are not yet available for legacy encodings.
+The interface is intended to support all modern and legacy character encodings, though this library does not yet provide implementations for legacy encodings.

 An example usage follows.
-Note that `\u00F8` (LATIN SMALL LETTER O WITH STROKE) is encoded using two code units (`\xC3\xB8`), but iterator based enumeration sees just the single code point.
+Note that `\u00F8` (LATIN SMALL LETTER O WITH STROKE) is encoded as UTF-8 using two code units (`\xC3\xB8`), but iterator based enumeration sees just the single code point.

 ```C++
 using CT = utf8_encoding::character_type;